-Introverted Sensing /Sensation (Si) serves as the dominant function for ISTJs and ISFJs.
-It is among the least understood of the eight Myers-Briggs functions.
-In this post, I will attempt to clarify the nature and role of this rather enigmatic function, including its different manifestations among SJ types and NP types.
-I will also compare and contrast it with Extraverted Intuition (Ne) and Introverted Intuition (Ni).
+Introverted Sensing /Sensation (Si), which serves as the dominant function for the ISTJ and ISFJ personality types, is among the least understood of the eight Myers-Briggs functions.
+In this post, I will attempt to clarify the nature and role of this rather enigmatic function, including its different manifestations in SJ types and NP types.
+We will also compare and contrast it with Extraverted Intuition (Ne) and Introverted Intuition (Ni).

 While Ne can be used synthetically to forge new connections, it also has a strong divergent element.
 Ne prompts us to explore more options and possibilities ad infinitum.
 Without the reality checks of other functions, an unbridled Ne can easily result in a sort of aimless wandering through life.
 Thus, one role of Introverted Sensing is to serve as a counterbalance and reality check to Ne.
 It does this by way of remembered facts and life experiences.
 We have all heard the phrase, “You learn through experience.”
 Si provides us access to our life history, as well as other sorts of acquired information, which hopefully prevents us from making the same mistakes twice.